rosporaa/metronom/README.md

     - click on + or - to increase/decrease volume

 Rhythm:
 The program can display the rhythm and change the sound at the time/beat in the rhythm that is emphasized.
-Run the metronome with the parameter FilenWithRhythm, or drag the rhythm file via the exe file (for Win).
+Run the metronome with the parameter FilenameWithRhythm, or drag the rhythm file via the exe file (for Win).

 Rhythm file:
 The file can have one or two lines.
 The first line must contain a rhythm, the 2nd may contain a number with the required BPM for the specified rhythm.
 The first 32 characters are accepted in the first line.